Traveling Coeur

 Transportation in Sicily

 There is only one way to discover the coast of Sicily: by car.
-Public transportation between cities around the island does exist by either bus or boat, however, renting a car will give you more freedom during your trip.
+Public transportation between cities around the island does exist by either bus or boat; however, renting a car will give you more freedom during your trip.
 Not having to rely on public transportation and timetables will likely be a lot less stressful as well.
-Driving in Sicily was not nearly as difficult as I expected it to be as the highways between cities were quite large and driving within the cities was kept to a minimum since most cities are quite walkable.
+Driving in Sicily was not nearly as difficult as expected as the highways between cities were quite large and driving within the cities was kept to a minimum since most cities are quite walkable.
+Just make sure that all your accommodation bookings have parking included to avoid the stress of finding parking in the city centers.

 Car Rentals